Fulani extremism: Nigeria

-These attacks are typically carried out with firearms, although bombs and kidnapping are also used.
-They mostly target private property followed by government buildings, businesses and religious institutions.
+Most of the Herder-Farmer conflicts are typically carried out with firearms, although bombs and kidnapping are also used.
+The escalated conflicts mostly target private property followed by government buildings, businesses and religious institutions.

 Mali

-Fulani extremism has had much influence in Mali.
+Fulani has had much influence in Mali.
 In 2012, the Malian government was overthrown by Amadou Sanogo.
 Although tension between the Christian south and the Muslim north was already present, the coup weakened the country and allowed terrorism to rise.

-Several Fulani extremist groups have risen in Mali.
+Several Liberation groups have risen in Mali.
 The Macina Liberation Front (FLM) formed in 2015, and committed 29 attacks with at least 129 casualties.
-Another group is the National Alliance for the Protection of Fulani Identity and the Restoration of Justice (ANSIPRJ).
+Another group is the National Alliance for the Protection and the Restoration of Justice (ANSIPRJ).
 This group carried out one attack in 2016 that killed 17 and injured 35.

-Malian Fulani extremist groups target state facilities rather than private property.
-A majority of the attacks are done with firearms.
+Malian groups targeted state facilities rather than private property.
+A majority of the attacks were done with firearms.

-Efforts to reduce this conflict were aided by France, Mali's former colonizer, which sent military aid and assistance.
+Efforts to reduce this conflicts were aided by France, Mali's former colonizer, which sent military aid and assistance.
 The aid was largely to counter the rise in terror.
 The United States supported France in this effort.
 The United Nations sent peacekeeping troops to Mali.
 However, the peacekeeping troops became a target.